-Cobourg SmartCentre is a 161,000 square foot shopping centre that is situated at Highway 2 and Strathy Road in Cobourg, Ontario.
-A 143,000 square foot Wal-Mart Supercentre anchors the site.
-Other national tenants include Swiss Chalet, Everything for a Dollar, East Side Mario's, and EB Games.
-An additional 63,000 square feet of development potential remain on the site.
+Cobourg SmartCentre is a 181,000 square foot shopping centre that is situated at Highway 2 and Strathy Road in Cobourg, Ontario.
+A 143,000 square foot Walmart Supercentre anchors the site.
+Other national tenants include Winners, Swiss Chalet, East Side Mario's, and EB Games.
+An additional 42,000 square feet of development potential remain on the site.
 An 85,000 square foot Home Depot shadow-anchors the site.